memo33/sc4pac-tools/README.md

 A package manager for SimCity 4 plugins.

-(unstable, work-in-progress, subject to change)
+This program only comes with a command-line interface (CLI) for now.

-# Usage
+## Usage

 - Prerequisites:
   - Java 8+
   - enough disk space
 - Download the [latest release](https://github.com/memo33/sc4pac-tools/releases/latest)
   and extract the contents to any location in your user directory (for example, your Desktop).
-- Open a shell in the new directory and run the command-line tool `sc4pac` by calling:
+- Open a shell in the new directory (e.g. on Windows, open the folder and type `cmd` in the address bar of the explorer window) and run the command-line tool `sc4pac` by calling:
   - `sc4pac` in Windows cmd.exe
   - `.\sc4pac` in Windows PowerShell
   - `./sc4pac` on Linux or macOS